Support to community based natural resource management

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Environment and Tourism (MET)
+Lead executing agency: Ministry of Environment, Forestry and Tourism (MEFT)

-The implementation of the CBNRM policy has improved at national, regional and local levels.
-Conservancies, integrated community forests and households, which depend on natural resources, have increased their revenues through the diversification of income.
+The coherent implementation of the CBNRM policy has improved at the national, regional and local levels.

 Commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the Namibian Ministry of Environment, Forestry and Tourism (MEFT) in improving the implementation of the CBNRM policy.
 The project applies a multi-level approach at national, regional and local levels, directly targeting approximately 100,000 residents in conservancies and integrated community forests in the Kavango, Kunene and North-Central regions of Namibia.
 At the national level, it supports the entire CBNRM programme through policy and legal advice.

 The project supports the successful implementation of the CBNRM policy, in particular strengthening compliance monitoring by Ministry of Environment, Forestry and Tourism (MEFT).
 The project implements a web-based compliance monitoring management system that connects MEFT’s regional offices with headquarters in real time.
 The project further assists in formalising the cooperation between MEFT, implementing organisations (NGOs), private sector and communal conservancies.